updated 8-18-07

 soccer violience

-Question 2: The soccer fans around the world often make news when they attack players, referees, or fans of the opposing team.
+Question 2: The soccer fans around the world often attack players, referees, or fans of the opposing team.
 What do you think is wrong with their thinking that makes them do that?

 Informercial audience